 - Add 2-3 cups water into a clear saucepan or a small pot.
 Bring this water to a boil.

 - Add 10 to 15 drops of organic eucalyptus essential oil into the boiling hot water and cover the saucepan with a lid.
 Turn off the burner.

 - Remove the pan from the burner and bend your head over the pan with a towel covering your head: this helps make certain that the vapors are not lost in the air.

-- Breathe in the Eucalyptus steam that emerges out after every 10-15 seconds.
+- Breathe in the eucalyptus steam that emerges out after every 10-15 seconds.
 When the vapors are in, hold your breath for few seconds and then exhale.
-Do this for at least three times.
-If needed, more Eucalyptus drops can be added (peppermint is a also a good substitute).
+Do this for at least three times a day.
+If needed, more eucalyptus drops can be added (peppermint is a also a good substitute).

 - Try to keep your eyes closed to avoid eye burning or watering.

 - Both marjoram and eucalyptus make highly powerful inhalations.
 Therefore, avoid using both these oils together.